Palai Central Bank: Dominant position

 In 1935, George Thomas Kottukapally, the brother of Director George Joseph Kottukappally, became a Director of the Palai Central Bank.
 As the Travancore Debt Relief Act was coming into existence in 1937, one of the first directors of the bank, Jacob Cherian Maruthukunnel, was nominated to the Sree Chitra State Council to pilot the relative Debt Relief Bill, as it was expected that banks would be affected by the Act.

-In 1937, two of the major banks of Travancore – Travancore National Bank and Quilon Bank merged to form Travancore National and Quilon Bank (TN&Q bank).
+In 1937, two of the major banks of Travancore – Travancore National Bank and Quilon Bank merged to form Travancore National and Quilon Bank (TN&Q bank), the 4th largest bank in India.
 However, in the very next year, it was liquidated on the orders of C. P. Ramaswami Iyer, Dewan of Travancore.
 This led to the collapse of more than 60 small banks.
 However, Palai Central Bank, which was the leading bank at the time, remained unaffected.

 In 1940, industrialization received a boost as power supply was started in Travancore from the Pallivasal Project, and a stream of industries like FACT, Travancore Ceramics, Kundara were started.
 In 1945, the State had another milestone in banking as the State Bank of Travancore was started.

 With India's independence in 1947, the first popular government assumed power in Travancore in 1948, with Pattom Thanu Pillai as Chief Minister.
 The new Chief Minister told the bank's management that with the dawn of independence, the bank could make a major contribution to nation-building.
 The bank rose to the occasion, taking the leadership in subscribing to government bonds for large amounts.
 Development projects of the State that the bank financed included the construction of the Trivandrum-Nagercoil Cement Concrete Road, which now forms part of NH-66.
 The Bank, using its enormous influence, played a role in bringing the Municipality to Pala in 1947, beating the claims of some other towns nearby.

 In the 1940s, the bank enjoyed an unprecedented financial position and influence.
 The chief editor of Malayala Manorama Daily spoke in a TV interview (decades later) about the Palai Central Bank management helping their founder Mammen Mappilai – who was struggling to revive the newspaper – by offering to take over the paper as a whole or to invest in its shares, as a friendly gesture of Joseph Augusti towards a close family friend.
 Eventually, an investment of 20% in shares was made.

 In 1948, K M Joseph Kayalackakom – who had become a director of the bank in 1940 following the death of his father and the first chairman of the bank, Augusty Mathai – moved from Trivandrum to the bank's head office at Pala.
 He then became the virtual General Manager of the institution.